bayesian-bee/addons/HorizonFisher/README.md

 In particular, the fish_attack parameter of the rod is different on horizon, and some fish parameters are different.
 I've noted in the `rod_modifiers_by_id` table in data.lua which rod parameters have been fixed for horizon.

+## Changelog

+0.0.6.4
+* Fixed a bug in which error messages would not display under most circumstances.

 # The original fisher readme.

 ## About Fisher